openflighthpc/use.openflighthpc.org/docs/source/general-usage/data_basics.rst

     [centos@gateway1(scooby) ~]$ flight storage use my-s3area1
     flight storage use: storage configuration 'my-s3area1' now set as default

 From the command-line, users can upload and download data from their configured storage areas.
-To upload data to an object storage area, use the ``alces storage put <local-file> <object-name>`` command; e.g.
+To upload data to an object storage area, use the ``flight storage put <local-file> <object-name>`` command; e.g.

 .. code:: bash